-First event of the season bingo: how many of these 12 things can you spot? - Horse & Hound
+New eventing season bingo: how many of these 12 things have you spotted? - Horse & Hound

 6. Someone begging with the secretary to let them go across country despite elimination for too many refusals in the showjumping.

-7. A rider who forgot to break in their new long leather boots, received as a Christmas present… but they’re determined to wear them anyway, so are spotted hobbling around the lorry making agonised faces.
+7. A rider who forgot to break in their new long leather boots, received as a Christmas present… but they’re determined to wear them anyway, so are spotted hobbling around making agonised faces.

-8. A jockey who failed to ask the farrier for stud holes, so feels they have to do the whole cross-country in a very collected canter, for fear of falling over.
+8. A jockey who failed to ask the farrier for stud holes, so feels they have to do their whole cross-country round in a very collected canter, for fear of falling over.

 9. A horse who’s so excited to be going cross-country again that he’s tanking round the course with his mouth open (despite a flash noseband), his neck and head in a straight line and no regard whatsoever for his riders’ increasingly desperate requests to slow down.